icshwi/e3training/workbook/chapter5.md

 Therefore, we only use a specific commit version of iocStats within e3-iocStats in order to identify which version currently links to.
 And if source code repositories are stable enough, we can use `git submodule update --init` to download its specific version of source codes within e3 modules.
 By that means, we can pick a specific version of a module, which we would like to use for stable e3 system.

-However, when source code repositories are changed very frequently, it also create an additional maintenance work which one has to update the SHA-A checksum in order to match a selected version of a module.
+However, when source code repositories are changed very frequently, it also create an additional maintenance work which one has to update the SHA-1 checksum in order to match a selected version of a module.
 Thus, with `make init`, it will download latest version of a module, and switch to a specific version defined in `configure/CONFIG_MODULE` through several git and other commands behind its building system.

 The following commands are used for the deployment mode of each module.
 They will use `git submodule` path to do their jobs properly.